LandSandBoat/server/tools/README.md

 This tool creates or connects to the database defined in `../conf/map.conf`.
-It allows the user to backup or restore the database, import any `custom.sql` stored in `../sql/backups/`, and import the latest SQL files provided by Project Topaz.
+It allows the user to backup or restore the database, import any `custom.sql` stored in `../sql/backups/`, and import the latest SQL files provided by Ixion Development.
 This tool also handles data migrations for character data.

 ## Price Checker
 `python price_checker.py`